Acts 23

 6But when Paul perceived that the one part were Sadducees, and the other Pharisees, he cried out in the council, Men and brethren, I am a Pharisee, the son of a Pharisee: of the hope and resurrection of the dead I am called in question.
 7And when he had so said, there arose a dissension between the Pharisees and the Sadducees: and the multitude was divided.
 8For the Sadducees say that there is no resurrection, neither angel, nor spirit: but the Pharisees confess both.
 9And there arose a great cry: and the scribes that were of the Pharisees’ part arose, and strove, saying, We find no evil in this man: but if a spirit or an angel hath spoken to him, let us not fight against God.
 10And when there arose a great dissension, the chief captain, fearing lest Paul should have been pulled in pieces of them, commanded the soldiers to go down, and to take him by force from among them, and to bring him into the castle.

-The resurrection is not incidental to Paul's faith.
-It is the foundation.
+The resurrection is the foundation of Paul's faith.
 He testifies to having seen the risen Jesus.
 He proclaims that all must be judged by Him.
 The Pharisees, despite their many errors, agree that there is a resurrection.
 The Sadducees deny it absolutely.
 By shifting the question to the resurrection, Paul moves from his own character to something the Pharisees must defend.

 The dissension becomes violent.
 The council threatens to tear Paul apart physically.
 So the captain of the guard forcibly takes Paul from the council and brings him into the barracks.
-Paul is protected - but not by anyone in the council, not by any sympathizer among them.
-He is protected by Roman soldiers.
+Paul is protected by Roman soldiers, with no sympathizer in the council to thank.
 God uses the very apparatus of empire to preserve His servant from Jewish violence.

 Acts 23:11The Lord Standing By Him in the Night